 2004 Communiqué of the International Monetary and Financial Committee of the Board of Governors of the IMF, April 24, 2004 "[The Committee] underscores the importance of improving the macroeconomic design of PRGF-supported programs, including the social impact."
 Communiqué of the International Monetary and Financial Committee (IMFC) of the Board of Governors of the International Monetary Fund, October 2, 2004 "[The Committee] calls for increased incorporation of poverty and social impact analysis into PRGF-supported programs" operational tool in protecting the most vulnerable from economic shocks and budgetary retrenchment.
 Other Directors, however, viewed the existing guidelines as adequate."
 "Many Directors agreed with the recommendation that staff should inquire, during Article IV consultations, whether the authorities have identified social programs that they would like to protect in the event of a crisis, as they believed this would help dispel the criticism that Fund programs unduly curtail social spending.
 A few others considered this recommendation impractical, as it would create significant costs."
 Follow Up on the Recommendations of the Independent Evaluation Office Report on Fiscal Adjustment in IMF-Supported Programs, March 1, 2004 "Directors reiterated that the Fund does have a role to play in the social sector-while emphasizing that the World Bank is the lead agency in this area."
-Strengthening IMF-World Bank Collaboration on Country Programs and Conditionality- Progress Report, March 17, 2004 "Most Directors looked forward to strengthened coordination on the preparation of poverty and social impact analysis (PSIA), which they viewed as a critical instrument to help ensure the effectiveness of the Fund's role in LICs.
+Strengthening IMF-World Bank Collaboration on Country Programs and Conditionality-Progress Report, March 17, 2004 "Most Directors looked forward to strengthened coordination on the preparation of poverty and social impact analysis (PSIA), which they viewed as a critical instrument to help ensure the effectiveness of the Fund's role in LICs.
 Directors underscored that the Fund should look to the Bank to assist on PSIA for reforms in Fund-supported programs, as this would be the best way of fully utilizing the relative strengths of each institution.
-At the same time, most Directors acknowledged that some in-house capability in this area will be necessary, in particular, to facilitate the integration of the Fund's Surveillance and of the 1977 Surveillance Decision, July 23, 2004 "In members where shocks could have a sizeable impact on social conditions, most Directors were of the view that Article IV consultations and other contacts can offer an opportunity to solicit interested members' views on protection of social safety nets or of other priority expenditures in times of economic stress."
-The Role of the Fund is Now-Income Member Countries, 2005 Surveillance Guidance Note, May 9, 2005 2006 A Handbook for the Staff on PRGF Arrangements, May 24, 2006 Operational Guidance to IMF Staff on the 2002 Conditionality Guidelines-Revised January 9, 2006
+At the same time, most Directors acknowledged that some in-house capability in this area will be necessary, in particular, to facilitate the integration of PSIA into PRGF-supported programs."
+Biennial Review of the Implementation of the Fund's Surveillance and of the 1977 Surveillance Decision, July 23, 2004 "In members where shocks could have a sizeable impact on social conditions, most Directors were of the view that Article IV consultations and other contacts can offer an opportunity to solicit interested members' views on protection of social safety nets or of other priority expenditures "[Directors] considered that the design of programs in low-income countries should be based on a full consideration of the implications of policies for poverty reduction, taking into account micro-macro linkages and PSIAs."
+2005 Surveillance Guidance Note, May 9, 2005 2006 A Handbook for the Staff on PRGF Arrangements, May 24, 2006 Operational Guidance to IMF Staff on the 2002 Conditionality Guidelines-Revised January 9, 2006